mxahan/mxahan.github.io/_posts/2020-05-15-PaperList.md

 1. Caron, Mathilde, Ishan Misra, Julien Mairal, Priya Goyal, Piotr Bojanowski, and Armand Joulin.
 "Unsupervised learning of visual features by contrasting cluster assignments."
 Advances in Neural Information Processing Systems 33 (2020).

 1. Morgado, Pedro, Nuno Vasconcelos, and Ishan Misra.
 "Audio-visual instance discrimination with cross-modal agreement." arXiv preprint arXiv:2004.12943 (2020).
+  - learning audio and video representation [audio to video and video to audio!]
+    - How they showed its better??
+    - Exploit cross-modal agreement [what setup!] how it make sense!
+  - consider in-sync audio video, proposed AVID (au-visu-instan-discrim)
+  - Experiments with UCF-101, HMDB-51
+  - Discussed limitation AVID & proposed improvement
+    - Optimization method - [dimentional reduction by LeCunn and NCE paper]
+      - Training procedure in section 3.2 AVID
+    - Cross modal agreement!! it groups (how?) similar videos [both audio and visual]
+  - Prior arts - binary task of audio-video alignment instance-based
+    - This paper: matches in the representation embedding domain.
+  - AVID calibrated by formulating CMA??
+  - Figure 2: Variant of avids [summary of the papers]
+    - This people are first to do it!!
+    - Joint and Self AVID are bad in result!
+Cross AVID is the best for generalization in results!
+  - CMA - Extension of the AVID [used for fine tuning]
+    - section 4: Loss function extension with cross- AVID and why we need this?

 1. Robinson, Joshua, Ching-Yao Chuang, Suvrit Sra, and Stefanie Jegelka.
 "Contrastive Learning with Hard Negative Samples." arXiv preprint arXiv:2010.04592 (2020).
   - Sample good negative (difficult to distinguish) leads better represenation